brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 - [Versioning](https://graphql.org/learn/best-practices/#versioning): route versioning is not a good practice in GraphQL instead, the schema should continually evolve.
 New capabilities can be inserted on new types and fields, allowing the client to plan and decide when to change to new resolvers.
 If a field needs to be deprecated, one can use a directive such as [`@deprecated`](https://www.apollographql.com/docs/graphql-tools/schema-directives).
 - [Pagination](https://graphql.org/learn/pagination/): there are some conventions and, for more complex implementations, there is the Connection model pattern.

-Of course, there is other stuff tjat one can compare against REST, but the idea is to show that GraphQL can be an option.
+Of course, there is other stuff that one can compare against REST, but the idea is to show that GraphQL can be an option.

 ### Developer experience